rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 queue_master_locator = min-masters
 </pre>

-All the values in additional config will be appended to this list.
+All the values in the additional config will be appended to this list.
 If any property is specified twice, the latest will take effect.

 **Default Value:** N/A